State of Rust 2026

 When: Experimental deployment expected 2026.

-Action: Monitor Foundation announcements for TUF rollout timeline.
-For high-security environments, evaluate signing and verification requirements now.
+Action: Track Foundation announcements for TUF rollout timeline.
+For high-security environments, review signing and verification requirements now.

 4. Rust ↔ C++ Interoperability